 No problem.
 There are plenty of options in the suburbs with comparable exchange rates and fees.
 In areas largely dominated by migrant communities like Melbourne’s Dandenong and Sunshine, we found great exchange rates.
 Travel Money Oz now has over 120 stores, most of which are outside the CBD areas of the city.

-2. Bank Exchange Rates
+2. Bank exchange rates

-Banks offer a lot of things - including convenience, security and steady dividends (if you invest in them).
-One thing they don't offer, is consistently competitive exchange rates.
-Probably because they don't have to and people will still use them.
-Check out our exchange rate comparison table here
+Banks offer a lot of things – including convenience, security and steady dividends (if you invest in them).
+One thing they don’t offer, is consistently competitive exchange rates.
+Probably because they don’t have to and people will still use them.

-3. Save Your Strength
+3. Save your strength

 If you are looking to compare exchange rates, running around on foot is not worth it for smaller amounts.
 It is much easier checking exchange rates online or calling ahead.
 If you are buying more than $5000, save time and stress by letting a currency broker like The Currency Shop to do the running around for you.

-4. It's Easy to Ask
+4. It’s easy to ask

 You may only get the best exchange rates only when you ask for it directly.
 If you are exchanging more than $1,000 Australian dollars worth of currency, it’s a must.
 There is usually room to move.

-5. Call First
+5. Call first

 Once you’ve found a currency exchange that is nearby and has a great rate, give them a call.